How do you set a brief for a garden designer?

 If you want to read up on the different types of decking, read our helpful guide here.

-It’s really useful for your garden designer to have an idea of the style of garden you love most – traditional; minimalist; wildlife; formal; contemporary or a mixture of a few styles!
-If you have a pinterest account, creating a board with all your favourite garden images is a great way for your garden designer to see what styles you like.
+It’s also really useful for your designer to have an idea of the style of garden you love most – traditional; minimalist; wildlife; formal; contemporary or a mixture of a few styles!
+If you have a pinterest account, creating a board with all your favourite garden images is a great way for your designer to see what styles you like.
 Alternatively, go old-school and cut some pictures out of garden magazines.

 You can find garden inspiration from our gallery of Cambridge gardens, designed by us, here.